 Generators are permitted, with restrictions, in some designated NPWS campgrounds.
 Campers are responsible for checking generator restrictions at a campground.

 From time to time, the use of generators may be prohibited for a specific period in a campground where it was previously permitted, for environmental reasons (eg bird roosting) or safety reasons (eg local fire bans).
-Be sure to check with local NPWS offices first.
+Be sure to check with the local NPWS office first.

 Where generator use is permitted, please know that: